di5pencer/blue_ping/README.md

 ### Utilises L2 Ping's to detect the presence of a bluetooth device.

 Iterates though a list of MAC addresses sending them an L2 Ping request.
-Does not require yout be be paired with the device Requires the BlueZ stack to be installed.
+Does not require you to be paired with the device Requires the BlueZ stack to be installed.

 To operate this will require a target list to be loaded with one MAC address per line.